-Considering South Korea's extremely high population density, expats soon find that securing accommodation in South Korea is often more a case of making the best out of a situation instead of hunting down the perfect rental unit.
+Considering South Korea’s extremely high population density, expats soon find that securing accommodation in South Korea is often more a case of making the best out of a situation than hunting down the perfect rental unit.

 The range of housing options in South Korea is limited, and prices can be exorbitant.
 On the positive side, most Korean employers, especially those employing English teachers, organise accommodation for their employees as part of their employment contract.
 This significantly lowers an expat’s cost of living.